 Heterogeneous operationalization

 A common consequence of inconsistent conceptualization is heterogeneous operationalization.
 Primarily, this concerns the studied vocal categories and features, which include human vs. synthetic voices [30,39–42]; cartoon voices [43]; pathological voices such as in individuals with Parkinson’s disease [44–47], tracheoesophageal speech [48,49], dysarthria [50–53], Down syndrome [54], or stuttering [19]; acoustically manipulated human voices [55]; vocal fry [56]; as well as different accents [57,58], dialects [59], age groups [60–62], and gender identities [20,63,64].
 In addition, it concerns the experimental designs and measurements, especially rating scales which differ in the number of levels and denominations of endpoints.
 For example, in one study participants were asked “How natural is the audio?” from “1 – natural” to “5 – unnatural” [65] , in another one they rated voices on a 10-point-scale from “very natural, human-like” to “very mechanical, robot-like” [58], or made a binary classification of voices as either human or computer-generated [37] .
 In principle, such empirical heterogeneity can be a powerful source of insight.
 There is recent evidence from face perception that differences in rating scales may not have a big impact on outcome [66], although we cannot conclude that this generalizes to naturalness ratings, and the insufficient report of empirical details impedes a meaningful comparison of findings.
-Specifically, it is often not stated how naturalness and the related experimental task was explained to the listeners – but the instructions can be crucial determinants of study outcome.
+Specifically, it is often not stated how naturalness and the related experimental task were explained to the listeners – but the instructions can be crucial determinants of the study outcome.
 Further, the precise acoustic properties of the voice material often remain elusive, bearing a risk for potential undetected confounds.
 Finally, few studies only provide measurements on reliability [67].
-To help address these issues, we compiled some practical recommendations as a guidance for future research in Box 2.
+To help address these issues, we compiled some practical recommendations as guidance for future research in Box 2.

 Lack of exchange between different research domains

 Research on voice naturalness is inherently interdisciplinary, with two main domains: speech-language pathology and synthetic voices.
 However, while the scientific findings are well-received within each domain, these domains are remarkably poorly interconnected.
 Figure 1C illustrates this via a cross-citation analysis using VOSViewer [68], showing several distinct clusters of studies reminiscent of echo chambers which are frequently discussed in social media [69].
-Of course, lack of interconnectivity is not unique to naturalness perception, but affects many other research domains within voice or face perception.
+Of course, lack of interconnectivity is not unique to naturalness perception but affects many other research domains within voice or face perception.
 However, even when considering fields with highly divergent research traditions, such as impression formation from faces/voices for which two different two-factor models with different labels (e.g., warmth vs. competence, e.g. [70]; or trustworthiness vs. dominance, e.g. [71]) have been proposed, there is substantial research to link these distinct clusters and uncover both these specific taxonomies and their empirical relationships [72,73].
 In the case of voice naturalness, however, two recent systematic literature reviews on pathological [17] and synthetic voices [23] do not have a single reference in common.
 One may argue that this is not problematic, because the different disciplines simply have different interests and readerships.
 However, some intriguing commonalities and systematic patterns only emerge when pooling evidence from all available angles.
-For example, across synthetic, pathological and acoustically manipulated voices, converging evidence emerges for a strong effect of pitch variation on perceived naturalness [14,26,74].
+For example, across synthetic, pathological, and acoustically manipulated voices, converging evidence emerges for a strong effect of pitch variation on perceived naturalness [14,26,74].
 Further, while several studies failed to find an uncanny valley [75] effect for synthetic voices [11,76], a recent study suggests it might exist for pathological ones [77].
-We therefore conclude that the lacking exchange between research fields has not only precluded relevant insights but has impeded the visibility and impact of voice naturalness research as a whole.
+We therefore conclude that the lack of exchange between research fields has not only precluded relevant insights but has impeded the visibility and impact of voice naturalness research as a whole.